Skip to main content

 The Local Authority should be alerted to any environmental health hazards as they have enforcement powers to deal with such issues.

-LEASE is governed by a board, appointed as individuals by the Secretary of State for the Department for Levelling Up, Housing & Communities.
+LEASE is governed by a board, appointed as individuals by the Secretary of State for the Ministry of Housing, Communities & Local Government.